micag2025/Toolkit_Google_ADK/README.md

 **Recommendation:**

-* Monitor usage and costs closely
+-  Monitor usage and costs closely
-* Set budget alerts and quota thresholds
+- Configure budget alerts and quota thresholds
-* Test new agents or models in controlled environments first
+- Test new agents and models in controlled environments before scaling

 ---